How to Deal with Home Insurance Adjusters: What to Say & Avoid

 ACV vs. RCV: The Depreciation Trap

 One of the most misunderstood adjuster tactics involves how depreciation is applied.
-Under an Actual Cash Value (ACV) policy, the adjuster subtracts depreciation from the repair/replacement cost.
-For example, a roof that would cost $20,000 to replace today may only net you $4,800 after a 76% depreciation deduction on a 15-year-old structure — leaving you with a massive gap to cover out of pocket.
+Under an Actual Cash Value (ACV) policy, the adjuster subtracts depreciation from the repair or replacement cost.
+For example, a roof that would cost $20,000 to replace today may only net you $4,800 after a 76% depreciation deduction on a 15-year-old structure, leaving you with a massive gap to cover out of pocket.

-Under a Replacement Cost Value (RCV) policy, you receive the full cost to repair or replace — minus your deductible.
+Under a Replacement Cost Value (RCV) policy, you receive the full cost to repair or replace, minus your deductible.
 If you have RCV coverage and the adjuster is applying ACV-style deductions, push back immediately and cite your policy language.
+Our guide on ACV vs RCV coverage breaks down real claim scenarios, and our recoverable depreciation guide explains how to claim the depreciation holdback after repairs are complete.

 Other Common Lowball Tactics

-• Generic pricing tools — Using software that prices repairs below what local contractors actually charge.
+• AI-generated pricing tools.
+Software that compares your damage to large libraries of past claims, often pricing repairs below what local contractors actually charge.

 Red Flags Your Claim Is Being Undervalued